 The results proved Ulva algae to be suitable for use as a biofilter, which reduces the environmental negative impact of offshore fish cages by assimilating excess nutrients and nitrogenous compounds emitted from fish production.
 Cultivation of algae and fish in an integrated system may reduce inland beef, poultry, and vegetable agriculture, thus significantly reducing the use of fresh water, potentially saving hundreds trillions of liters of water annually.

 The problem of drought, limited water resources and pest infestation is a major problem for sugarcane seedling growth.
-The researcher develop an innovative Bio-Moisture-Nutrient Absorbing Belt for Promoting the Sugarcane Seedlings Growth from Bagasse and Fish Scales (Cirrhinus Microlepis) to maintain soil moisture and provide plant nutrients.
-The innovation can solve the problems in agriculture, water management, and also food and alternative energy resources (Water for Food – Food for Energy) that align with the Sustainable Development Goals (SDGs).
+The researcher develop an innovative Bio-Moisture-Nutrient (ฺBMN) Absorbing Belt for Promoting the Sugarcane Seedlings Growth from local waste; Bagasse and Fish Scales (Cirrhinus Microlepis) to maintain soil moisture, provide plant nutrients and prevent pest.
+The innovation can solve the problems in water management and agriculture that align with the Sustainable Development Goals (SDGs) and Thailand’s Bio-Circular-Green agriculture model.

-The result found that the bio-moisture-nutrient absorbing belt maintain soil moisture before the permanent wilting point is better than the control group for up to 6 days or twice times.
-The belt helping to reduce water consumption in cultivation 9 liters/m2/week and reduce production costs 1 baht/m2.
+The result found that the BMN absorbing belt maintain soil moisture before the permanent wilting point 2 times better from control.
+The belt helping to reduce water usage 50% and save production costs 52.93% from traditional cultivation.
 For the efficiency of insect protection against pests was 93.12 % decrease in pests compared to the control group.
-However, the production cost of bio-moisture-nutrient absorbing belt was low price about 2 baht per piece when calculated from 200 pieces production or more.
+However, the production cost of BMN absorbing belt was low price about 0.06 USD per piece when calculated from 200 pieces production or more.

 Mazahuas are an indigenous group that lives in a small area in Central Mexico and have accumulated centennial knowledge on the use of plant substrates as cleansing agents.
 In this project, students interviewed the Mazahua community, documented the artisanal soap making process, and compiled a list of seven substrates, such as soda, sanacoche and wood ashes, used by the Mazahuas in the elaboration of traditional natural biodegradable soaps.
 Biodegradability and substrate performance as cleansing agents were assessed by performing phytochemical analysis, concluding that these soaps comply with their purpose as detergents while having a lower environmental impact.
 Preservation of the Mazahua culture can provide an alternative to the use of commercial detergents, one of the main sources of water pollution.